nivranaitsirhc/dynmountx/readme.md

 - ``remove``
 <br><sup>Remove the module apps directory. essentially permanently removing the app from the module.</sup>
 - ``install``
-<br><sup>Re-install's the apk from this directory and replaces the module copy.</sup>
+<br><sup>Install/Re-install's the apk from this directory and replaces the module copy.</sup>
-<br><sup>Note: *if only the base.apk is present, this specific app will only be in mount mode.
-Meaning the module will not be able maintain the app version if ever this app will be auto upgraded.*</sup>
+<br><sup>Note: *if only the base.apk is present, this specific app will only be in bind mode.
+Meaning the module will not be able maintain the app version if ever this app will be auto upgraded by playstore.*</sup>

+## Warranty
+This script is provided as-is without warranty.
+Reporting bugs will be highly appreciated.

 ## Support
-This script is provided as-is without warranty, but reporting bugs is highly appreciated.

-## Donate
-*A ``thank you`` can go beyond a thousand miles.
-Gestures are also highly appreciated.*
 * [Buy Me a Coffee](https://www.buymeacoffee.com/caccabo "A caffine of excitement")
 * [Paypal](https://paypal.me/caccabo "PayPal")